desktop/desktop/README.md

 ### Using Visual Studio Code

-If you choose to use [Visual Studio Code](https://code.visualstudio.com/) there are some plugins that we recommend installing.
+If you choose to use [Visual Studio Code](https://code.visualstudio.com/) there are some plugins that we recommend installing:

 1. While in the _Extension_ view, select *Show Workspace Recommended Extensions* from the dropdown menu
 2. Install all the extensions